Dylan-JM/Dylan-JM/README.md

 # About Me

 I am a junior developer specialising in Game Development.
 My main focus is Unreal and C++.
 I currently do work for three different startup companies with the main one working on a game called Mortalis as the Lead Developer.
 I am constantly expanding my skills and I am currently doing a bootcamp for software development.
+Please see my portfolio for all web and game projects.

 | **Category**       | **Technologies**                                                                 |